-Networking is crucial for both our personal and professional development and in today’s climate it is more relevant then ever.
+Networking is crucial for both our personal and professional development and in today’s climate it is more relevant than ever.
 This practical workshop aims to provide you with the tools to develop a strong support network to assist you in your development.

 There is no denying that the current job market is a tough place to be.
 There are significantly more people looking for jobs meaning that the competition to get to interview stage is fierce.
 This workshop aims to give you key skills to enable you to take control of your career, stand out from the crowd and make that employer want you!

 There will be certain times that we have to deal with difficult situations or people which may result in conflict in the workplace.
 Dealing with these situations can be tricky and also quite stressful.
 This workshop aims to provide you with the skills to be able to handle conflict in a calm and assertive manner.

 Getting your CV noticed amongst the hundreds of other applicants is vital to your success in being selected for interview.
 So how do you make your CV more appealing than the others?
 This practical workshop provides hints and tips on how to make your CV stand out from the crowd.
 Do bring along your current CV for appraisal with peer review.